 1.1 Business opportunity/ies are identified and described in terms of their potential.

-Range potential – objectives, organisation, operations.
+Range - potential – objectives, organisation, operations.

 1.2 Business opportunities are identified and described in terms of their relevance to own abilities, interests, and preferences.

 1.3 Decision-making skills are applied to identify potential business opportunity/ies for further development.